bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Lisa Neigut: 00:28:14

-Yeah, So I just wanted to like kind of maybe reiterate what you guys just said there's kind of this two phases of sending payments, right?
+Yeah, so I just wanted to like kind of maybe reiterate what you guys just said there's kind of this two phases of sending payments, right?
-There's a commitment phase and there's a settlement phase Commitment phase requires there to be like a hash which is like an identifier of that payment Which also acts as a secret that gets committed to at every channel.
+There's a commitment phase and there's a settlement phase.
+Commitment phase requires there to be like a hash which is like an identifier of that payment.
+Which also acts as a secret that gets committed to at every channel.
 So if there's a channel between me and Jeremy, we would commit to that hash, we'd allocate funds, put them in escrow, and it's basically locked with that hash, so to speak, in a contract, such that the only way that we could get the money out is via a secret that matches that hash or through a timeout, basically, the money would exit escrow.
 So there's two paths for money in a channel to exit escrow after it's been placed into it.
 And that's what the HTLC kind of stands for.